1. Website Planet

 Method 1 – Manual Prompting

-With simple translations, GPT-4 does an admirable job on its own.
+With simple translations, GPT-5 does an admirable job on its own.
 All you need to do is head over to ChatGPT, open a new chat, and prompt it to “translate the following from (its original language) into (your desired language).”
 If you’re looking to translate a hefty bit of text, I’d suggest trying to avoid asking ChatGPT to “please” translate, since you’ll be wasting valuable tokens.

 If possible, prompting ChatGPT in the original language might also yield better results.
 So, for example, a good prompt for English to Spanish translations would be “Translate the following into Spanish,” while a good prompt for Spanish to English translations would be “Traduce lo siguiente al Ingles.”

-GPT4 gives way better translation results than traditional tools like Google Translate
+GPT5 gives way better translation results than traditional tools like Google Translate

 If you can’t write the prompt in the original language, your next best bet is to prompt ChatGPT in English.
-Since most of GPT4’s training data is in English, English prompting results in more accurate results overall.
+Since most of GPT5’s training data is in English, English prompting results in more accurate results overall.
 That said, GPTs created specifically for translation, like Translate EXPERT, can deliver better results with multi-language prompts.

 So far, this is barely a guide.
 “If you want to translate something using ChatGPT, go to ChatGPT and tell it to translate something.”
 Keep in mind that I used the phrase “simple translations” at the beginning.
-Depending on the particular text and your goals, GPT-4 might struggle with some of the following:
+Depending on the particular text and your goals, ChatGPT might struggle with some of the following:

 • Style and Tone.
 ChatGPT’s translation can accurately convey the literal meaning of the original text, but it doesn’t do such a great job conveying the tone.